frubino/mgkit/docs/source/pipeline/tutorial.rst

 We're going to use `Peru Margin Subseafloor Biosphere <https://www.ebi.ac.uk/metagenomics/project/SRP000183>`_ as an example, which can be download from the ENA website.

-For more information about the pipeline, you can refer to the :ref:`metagenome-pipeline` section of the documentation.
+For a pipeline using another approach, you can refer to the :ref:`hmmer-tutorial` section of the documentation.
 This tutorial is expected to run on a
 UNIX (Linux/MacOSX/Solaris), with the bash shell running, because of some of the loops (not tested with other shells).